-- b.
-Hunting Orienteering Skills Scout - c.
-Hunting Orienteering Skills Expert - d.
-Hunting Orienteering Skills Master - 4) Scoring Participants will be asked to demonstrate compass skills and complete written, map and field questions.
-The Hunting Orienteering Skills Challenge has a possibility of 300 points. - 5) To achieve the different levels, participants will be required to do the following: - a.
-Hunting Orienteering Skills Achiever: Score a minimum total of 120 points. - b.
-Hunting Orienteering Skills Scout: Score a minimum total of 180 points. - c.
-Hunting Orienteering Skills Expert: Score a minimum total of 240 points. - d.
-Hunting Orienteering Skills Master: Score a minimum total of 270 points. - 6) Only compasses may be used on the Hunting Orienteering Skills Challenge course.
-The information for this event has been taken from NRA's The Hunter's Guide (see Section V, E. 2 for ordering information), the U.S. Department of the Interior U.S. Geological Survey Topographic Map Symbols publication ISBN 0-607- 84384-5 (contact 1-888-275-8747 for ordering information), The Backcountry Classroom by Jack Drury and Bruce F. Bonney, Compass and Map Navigator Book The Complete Guide to Staying Found by Michael Hodgson.
-(These Nexus publications as well as other orienteering resource materials, may be purchased through The Brunton Co., 620 East Monroe Avenue, Riverton, WY 82501 800-443-4871), Be Expert With Map And Compass The Complete Orienteering Handbook by Bjorn Kjellstrom.
-(This Silva Compass publication may be purchased through Johnson Camping, P.O.
-Box 966, Binghamton, NY 13902, or by calling 1-800 847-1460.)
+- Scoring Participants will be asked to demonstrate compass skills and complete written, map and field questions.
+The Hunting Orienteering Skills Challenge has a possibility of 300 points. - 4) Only compasses may be used on the Hunting Orienteering Skills Challenge course.
+The information for this event has been taken from NRA's The Hunter's Guide (see Section V, E. 2 for ordering information), the U.S. Department of the Interior - U.S. Geological Survey Topographic Map Symbols publication - ISBN 0-607- 94962-3 (contact 1-888-275-8747 for ordering information), The Backcountry Classroom by Jack Drury and Bruce F. Bonney, Compass and Map Navigator Book - The Complete Guide to Staying Found by Michael Hodgson.
+(These Nexus publications as well as other orienteering resource materials, may be purchased through The Brunton Co., 620 East Monroe Avenue, Riverton, WY 82501 - 800-443-4871), Be Expert With Map And Compass - The Complete Orienteering Handbook by Bjorn Kjellstrom.
+Wilderness Navigation 3rd.
+By Bob Burns and Mike Burns.
+Essential Wilderness Navigation by Craig Caudill and Tracy Trimble

-7) Permitted
+5) Permitted